Art ︎ Scenography

 In the 1960s and 70s a demolition frenzy took place in Stockholm wiping out large parts of the city center.
 This was a time with social and urban transformation en masse.
 Conflicting visions about a future in plural.

 A common quote from the urban planners in the 60s was the aim to create a new city for the new man.
-Decades later here we are, man and nature still caught in-between opposing forces in a milieu both created and suppressed.
+Decades later here we are, man and nature caught in-between opposing forces in a milieu both created and suppressed.
 It’s a wildflower, is a flower, is a flower.

 Camera Vladyslav Kamenskyy